Magnolia Chicken Timplados Hotshots: 2010–2011: The rebrand to B-Meg

-Start of new beginning

 On June 1, 2011 B-Meg Llamados offered Air21 a 2-on-1 deal; it will be Jondan Salvador and multi-titled slam dunk champion KG Canaleta for top 2007 PBA Draftee Joe Devance.
 Devance, a former University of Texas-El Paso stalwart, was shipped by Alaska to the Express for Jay-R Reyes on May 28, 2011.
 On June 3, 2011, PBA commissioner Chito Salud approved a Devance trade to B-Meg.
 After two days of studying the trade transaction, Salud approved the two-team, three-player deal.
 "Two big men in exchange for Devance?
 I think that's fair enough," he told GMA News.
 "But it took me two days before I finally made a decision because I wanted to carefully study the trade.
 In the end, I felt the trade is fair both squads."

-Enter: Tim Cone
+2011–2012: Mark Barroca's arrival

 Multi-titled veteran PBA coach Tim Cone signed as the head coach with champion team, B-Meg.

 On October 5, 2011, Cone made his debut as B-Meg's head coach against Petron Blaze.
 They lost their first game in a score of 69–73.
 Since Cone debuted, he influenced the B-Meg coaching staff to wear long-sleeve shirt and necktie.

-Maierhofer traded

 On November 16, PBA commissioner Chito Salud approved of a trade that sent Allein Maliksi and former Rookie of the Year Rico Maierhofer to Barangay Ginebra, Jimbo Aquino and 2013 1st round pick (Ginebra) to Barako Bull, and 2002 PBA 1st overall pick Yancy de Ocampo and 2012 2nd round pick (Ginebra) to B-Meg.